wilsonmar/wilsonmar.github.io/shop/index.md

    with a nice-feeling one.
 Lightweight and compresses to a small size.
    Yeah, I'm spoiled.

-A tent (with stakes) is the item which separates a city pack and wilderness backpacking.

-[ ] I keep a 4-season sleeping bag and pads in my car in case of breakdown in the Winter.

 For traveling, here are a few items when you don't have 600-count sheets in a five-star hotel:

 [ ] I keep a "space" or "survival" mylar reflective blanket in my pack.
 It's less than an once.